klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 - Set `child.operator` to the `subbridge.childOperator` address that we examined in the previous step.
 - Replace `url` in the `parent` section (EN node on Baobab network) with your EN node IP and the proper port number from `RPC_PORT` in `kend.conf`.
 - Replace `parent.key` with the private key of the test account created from [Baobab Wallet](https://baobab.wallet.klaytn.com/) in the previous step.
-- Set `operator` as the `subbridge.parentOperator` of the previous step.
+- Set `parent.operator` as the `subbridge.parentOperator` of the previous step.

 ```
 {